Experience Cuba through the Eyes of a Local with Abercrombie & Kent

 From sugar to tobacco to fishing, discover Cuba’s strong ties to the land and sea.
 Learn the process of tobacco production, including how leaves are fermented and selected – a stage completed only by women - during visits to local tobacco farms.
 Gain insight into daily life and farming practices from the owners and farmers of an organic farm during a home-cooked country lunch.
 Explore the “valley of the sugar mills” near Trinidad and interact with fishermen during a catamaran cruise of Cienfuegos’ bay.

 For more information on Abercrombie & Kent’s departures of Cuba: People to People (Oct 11-18 & Oct 25 – Nov 1, 2018; 8 days from $6,395 per person, double occupancy), call 800.554.7094 to speak with a travel consultant, go to https://www.abercrombiekent.com/travel-destinations/cuba or contact your travel professional.

 # # #

 Please note: Cuba remains a developing country, and guests should adjust their expectations accordingly.
 Delays commonly occur, and flexibility and patience on the part of visitors is a must.
-Travelling to Cuba on a people-to-people license is quite unlike journeying to other destinations, involving full days spent getting to know the Cuban people and their culture through one-on-one cultural and social interactions; participation in all people-to-people activities is mandatory.
+Travelling to Cuba on a people-to-people license is unlike journeying to other destinations, involving full days spent getting to know the Cuban people and their culture through one-on-one cultural and social interactions; participation in all people-to-people activities is mandatory.
 While every effort will be made to operate the program as scheduled, all activities are subject to change without notice.
 In the event that an individual or location becomes unavailable, a comparable activity will be substituted.